 Not that we ever needed an excuse for pizza night – but if we did, I think spring produce is enough of an excuse!
 All the vegetables available in my CSA boxes these days gives me endless inspiration for pizza and this Burrata Snap Pea and Asparagus Pizza is the latest and greatest in my kitchen!

-I’ve been busy working on book launch stuff so pizza is ON MY MIND!
-I dream about it (and Schitt’s Creek).
+I’ve been busy working on a very exciting new project so pizza is ON MY MIND!
+I dream about it daily.
 I think about it when I’m eating breakfast.
 I’m constantly brainstorming new ways to eat one of my favorite foods.
 This Burrata Snap Pea and Asparagus Pizza is a trio of incredible flavors.
 One – it’s loaded with a roasted garlic paste.
-Two – there’s some melted fresh mozzarella and tallegio cheese (which will change your life if you’ve never tried it but also you could leave it out if you can’t get it!)
+Two – there’s some melted fresh mozzarella and taleggio cheese (which will change your life if you’ve never tried it but also you could leave it out if you can’t get it!)
 And Three – it’s topped with farmers market veggies including asparagus and snap peas and then BURRATA!
-It’s perfect and refreshing and clean.
+It’s perfect and refreshing.

 Check out some of my other favorite pizzas here:

 - Three Cheese Pizza

 - Green Pizza (with Asparagus, Peas, Mint and Burrata)

 - Broccolini Sausage Pizza

 - Corn Cilantro Jalapeño Pizza